Bangor, County Down: Rail

 The first section of Belfast and County Down Railway line from Belfast to Holywood opened in 1848 and was extended to Bangor by the Belfast, Holywood and Bangor Railway (BHBR), opening on 1 May 1865, along with Bangor railway station.
 It was acquired by the BCDR in 1884. and closed to goods traffic on 24 April 1950.
 Bangor West railway station was opened by the BCDR on 1 June 1928.
 Most of the BCDR's network was shut down by its successor, the Ulster Transport Authority (UTA) in 1950, two years after nationalisation and only the branch to Bangor survived.
 The line received a further blow in 1965 when it was isolated from the rest of the Irish railway system by closure of the Belfast Central Railway line from Ballymacarrett Junction (east of Queen’s Quay station in Belfast) to Central Junction, just west of the former GNR(I) Great Victoria Street station.
 Fortunately the connection was rebuilt in 1976 to allow Bangor line services to transfer to Belfast Central (now Lanyon Place) and run directly through to the rest of the Northern Ireland railway network.

 Today the Belfast–Bangor line is operated by Translink's Northern Ireland Railways, which runs trains to Belfast.

 Bus

 A view of the bus stands at the integrated Bus and Rail Centre.

 Bangor is served by Ulsterbus, which aside from local town services, provides daily services to Belfast, Newtownards, Holywood and Donaghadee.

 Sport

 Football

-In football, NIFL Championship sides Ards and Bangor play at Clandeboye Park on Clandeboye Road.
-Bangor also has a number of intermediate clubs, including Bryansburn Rangers, Bangor Swifts, Bangor Amateurs.
-Bangor also has a number of junior football clubs including Bangor Young Men, 3rd Bangor Old boys FC, and Castle Juniors FC.
+In football, NIFL Premiership sides Ards and Bangor play at Clandeboye Park on Clandeboye Road.
+Bangor also has a number of intermediate clubs, including Bryansburn Rangers, and Bangor Amateurs.
+Bangor also has a number of junior football clubs including Bangor Young Men, Bangor Swifts, 3rd Bangor Old boys FC, and Castle Juniors FC.